jchan042/cs506-final-project/README.md

 - **Small dataset:** Since we worked with only 195 songs and had thirty songs in the test set, our results may not have generalized reliably to broader listening behaviors.
 - **No personalization depth:** The model learns a single user's taste.
 It fails to distinguish that the user might like a combination of music genres for a variety of different reasons.
-- **Cold start:** The recommendation function requires a liked song as an input — it fails to generate song suggestions with no history.
+- **Cold start:** The recommendation function requires a liked song as an input.
+It fails to generate song suggestions without a given history.
 - **Euclidean distance assumptions:** After scaling, all nine features are treated as equally important.
 The model fails to understand that a user may prioritize tempo over danceability, for example.